ILIAS-eLearning/ILIAS/docs/development/js/npm.md

       "last-update-for-ilias": "5.3.0" // ILIAS Version that last updated this Library },
 ```
-- Run "bower install"
-- Add all files to ILIAS git-repository and commit
+- Commit the changes in packages.json and package-lock.json

 ## Dependencies for development
-- Add a new library using bower, e.g. "bower install mocha --save-dev"
+- Install the new library, e.g. "npm install webpack --save-dev"
-- Ignore all directories which are added by installation (uncomment existing)
-- commit changes in gitignore and bower.json.
+- Commit the changes in packages.json and package-lock.json

+The node_modules/ directory is currently not committed, this is open for discussion.